Azure/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/_index.md

 ### Bootstrap Configuration File

-This is the YAML file used to provide the base configuration required to boostrap your version control system and Azure.
+This is the YAML file used to provide the base configuration required to bootstrap your version control system and Azure.

 Some of this configuration is also fed into this starter module.
 You will see a `terraform.tfvars.json` file is created to hold these inputs.
-They include management group ID, subscriptions IDs, starter locatrions, etc.
+They include management group ID, subscriptions IDs, starter locations, etc.

 We provide examples of this file for each version control system.
-These can be found in the [Phase 2](TBC) documentation.
+These can be found in the [Phase 2]({{< relref "/accelerator/userguide/2_start" >}}) documentation.

 ### Platform Landing Zone Configuration File